Cow vigilante Bittu Bajrangi arrested in connection with Nuh violence | Law-Order

 Cow vigilante Bittu Bajrangi was arrested on Tuesday in connection with communal clashes that erupted in Haryana's Nuh district on July 31, police said.

-Bajrangi alias Rajkumar was questioned in connection with a fresh FIR registered him at Nuh's Sadar police station based on a complaint by Assistant Superintendent of Police Usha Kundu, they said.
+Bajrangi alias Rajkumar was questioned in connection with a fresh FIR registered against him and 15-20 others at Nuh's Sadar police station based on a complaint filed by Assistant Superintendent of Police (ASP) Usha Kundu, they said.

-Police said Bajrangi, the president of an outfit called the Goraksha Bajrang Force, was taken initially detained by the Crime Investigation Agency team of Tauru for questioning.
+Police said Bajrangi, the president of an outfit called the Goraksha Bajrang Force, was taken initially detained by the Crime Investigation Agency team of Tauru and taken to Faridabad for questioning.

-A spokesperson of Nuh Police said Bittu Bajrangi was arrested after the questioning and will be produced in a city court on Wednesday.
+A spokesperson of Nuh Police later said he was arrested after the questioning and will be produced in a city court on Wednesday.

-During the violence that ensued, Bajrangi and his associates were waving their weapons in the air and ASP Kundu confiscated the weapons, but they snatched them from a police vehicle, the official said, adding they also allegedly threatened the police.
+During the violence that ensued, Bajrangi and his associates were brandishing their weapons in the air.
+ASP Kundu confiscated the weapons but they snatched them from a police vehicle, the official said, alleging that they also threatened the police.

 Earlier, Bajrangi was accused of posting inflammatory remarks on social media.